MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/strings.md

     continues to another line.
     ```

+### Modifiers

-There are a few characters to change how the block scalar is handled.
+There are a few characters to modify how a block scalar is handled.
 See sections below or or see [yaml-multiline.info](https://yaml-multiline.info/) for more info and an updating demo.

-### Set block style
+Quick reference:

+- Block Scalar Style
+    - Replace newlines with spaces (folded)
+    - Keep newlines (literal)
+- Block Chomping
+    - Single newline at end (clip)
+    - No newline at end (strip)
+    - All newlines from end (keep)

+See formatting examples below.

+#### Block style

 Change newline behavior.

-#### Literal newlines
+##### Literal newlines

 Use a pipe (`|`) to interpret newlines literally.